After returning to civilian life, some veterans find themselves in the unfortunate situation of being in the criminal justice system.

 Many veterans miss the structure and camaraderie of military life, and sometimes this leads to making unfortunate decisions or mixing with the wrong crowd on civvy street.
-This, in turn, can lead to imprisonment.

 The support programme is being delivered by Supporting Transition of Military Personnel (SToMP).
 The programme is a joint effort of public and voluntary sector professionals who are taking a multidisciplinary approach to help reintegrate offending veterans into the community.